 Music, Coding, and Community

-Fiona Penn - BFA Kinetic Imaging, Minor Anthropology - Senior
+Fiona Penn - BFA Kinetic Imaging, Minor Anthropology - Senior (VCUarts)

 This workshop will teach participants how to make music using “live coding” and emphasize the importance of community building with accessible resources.
 Sonic Pi, the free software we will focus on, can generate complex sounds in seconds, no prior coding or music knowledge necessary.